Jarjoshi273/Movie-Lense/README.md

-This recommender system aims to recommend top three most likely movies, that viewer might want to see.
+This recommender system aims to recommend top three most likely movies based on correlation, that viewer might want to see.